 - It’s a good practice to chill your dough for at least 30 minutes prior to baking.
 This helps to prevent them from spreading in the oven.

-- We highly recommend using a small cookie scoop to scoop and portion your cookies.
+- I highly recommend using a small cookie scoop to scoop and portion your cookies.
 It helps keep them all a uniform size.

 - If you want to be able to see some of the full Reese's Pieces, you can carefully add a few to the top of each cookie immediately after removing them from the oven.